athms/evaluating-deeplight-transfer/README.md

 ## Basic usage
-You can find a set of example python scripts in [scripts/](scripts/), which illustrate how to download and preprocess task-fMRI data from the Human Connectome Project with `hcprep` and how to {train on, decode, interpret} fMRI data with the two DeepLight architectures implemented in `deeplight`.
+You can find a set of example python scripts in [scripts/](scripts/), which illustrate how to download and preprocess task-fMRI data from the Human Connectome Project with `hcprep` and how to {train on, decode, interpret} fMRI data with the two DeepLight architectures of `deeplight`.

 You can run individual scripts in your `poetry`environment with:
 ```bash